FlappyRecreator/FlappyB64bitAndroid/README.md

 We welcome contributions to help improve this recreation and ensure its accuracy.
 To contribute:

 1. Fork the repository.
-2. Create a new branch:
+2. Create a new branch.
-   `git checkout -b feature/your-feature-name`
 3. Make your changes and commit them with clear, descriptive messages.
 4. Push your changes to your fork.
 5. Open a pull request describing your updates.
+6. Explain how to push the changes to `main` properly as the developer isn't familiar with GitHub yet!

 ---